An invaluable resource for the proxy-marking industry —

 In the United States, there is the Underwrites Laboratory (UL).
-The Loss Prevention Certification Board (LPCB) and the website Red Book Live, is something akin to receiving the UL listing.
+In Europe, the Loss Prevention Certification Board (LPCB) and the website Red Book Live, play a similar role.
 The major difference being that the LPCB standards are recognized in around 50 countries.

 Our system rests solidly atop global standards